ezappscriot/Ram-booster/README.md

 .

 .
 .
 .
-.
-this is a prank btw it does absolutely nothing
+this is a prank btw it does absolutely nothing it just shut downs the pc using simple code